Volkswagen Polo Tyre Pressure

-It’s really important that your car’s tyres are inflated to the correct air pressure at all times.
-By keeping your tyres at the right pressure, you can help to prolong their lifespan, as well as keeping you safer on the road.
+Your car’s tyres must always be inflated to the correct air pressure.
+By keeping your tyres at the proper pressure, you can help prolong their lifespan and keep you safer on the road.

 What is the correct tyre pressure for a VW Polo?

-The 2022 Volkswagen Polo has 185/65/R15 H 88 size tyres, and requires a front tyre pressure of 41 PSI (2.8 BAR) and a rear tyre pressure of 38 PSI (2.6 BAR).
-Below you can find the correct tyre size and tyre pressure required for your Volkswagen Polo by year of manufacture.
+The 2023 Volkswagen Polo has 185/65/R15 H 88 size tyres, and requires a front tyre pressure of 41 PSI (2.8 BAR) and a rear tyre pressure of 38 PSI (2.6 BAR).
+Below, you can find the correct tyre size and tyre pressure required for your Volkswagen Polo by year of manufacture.

 Volkswagen Polo tyre pressure chart